zyncro/angular-embedly/README.md

 Custom Options
 --------------
-Customized options are available by adding and modifying scope variables, with corresponding references in the html.
+Customized options are available by adding and modifying scope variables, with corresponding references in the HTML.
 Multiple options may be specified at once.
-Camel case in the script should be replaced with dashes in html.
+Camel case in the script should be replaced with dashes in HTML.
 Ex: `$scope.addImageStyles` should be referenced in the document as `add-image-styles`.

 **Key**<br/>